 Meet Kerry.
 Kerry’s daughter Donay is a higher apprentice at top accountancy firm Mazars.

-Donay's decision to do an apprenticeship instead of going to university paid off, and this year she was nominated as an Outstanding Higher Apprentice at the RateMyApprenticeship Awards.
+Donay’s decision to do an apprenticeship instead of going to university paid off, and resulted in her being nominated as an Outstanding Higher Apprentice at the RateMyApprenticeship Awards.

 We spoke to Kerry to find out how she felt about her daughter choosing this career path, and whether or not the experience so far has changed her perception of apprenticeships.